International students seeking admission to Kirtland Community College the following information will assist you through the admissions process.

 Roscommon MI 48653

-Submit original or certified true copies of all certificates and grade reports received upon completion of secondary and post-secondary work.
+Submit original or certified true copies of all transcripts secondary (high school) and post-secondary.
 These credentials must include a list of the subjects which were studied, the minimum passing grade and maximum possible grade in each subject, and the grade which was earned in each subject on each examination.
 If these credentials are not in English, they must be accompanied by English translations.

 TOEFL (Test of English as a Foreign Language):